 New horizons made by thyssenkrupp.

-With its unique architecture and design, created by Werner Sobek with Helmut Jahn, the thyssenkrupp Test Tower is a milestone of innovation.
+Thanks to its unique architecture and the design created by Werner Sobek and Helmut Jahn, the thyssenkrupp test tower sets new standards for innovation.